lukaszkn/data-software-engineering-interview-questions/content/amazon_redshift.md

 - Purge exported logs and UNLOAD files.
 - Verify in restored sanitized cluster and keep an auditable trail.

-If you want, provide the list of queries/commands tailored to your account (tables, buckets, snapshot IDs) and I’ll map an exact purge plan.

 ## How do you compare and reconcile Redshift results with Spark/Athena computations?
 High-level approach